Fees & Funding Options

 Tuition Fee & Maintenance Loans

-If you are looking to train as a teacher you could receive a tuition fee loan to help you complete your teacher training year and start your new career.
-You can apply for tuition fees loans to cover up to £9,250, these are paid directly to you by Student Finance England.
-Tuition Fee Loans are not repayable until you are earning over the salary threshold.
+If you are looking to train as a teacher you could receive a tuition fee loan to help you complete your teacher training year.
+You can apply for a tuition fees loan to cover up to the full cost of the course fees (£9,250 for a full-time course).
+Tuition fee loans are not means tested and are paid directly to your provider by Student Finance England.
+As a loan they are repayable, but not until you are in employment and earning above a certain amount.

 Teacher Training Bursaries